I-Lovell/Quizbook/README.md

 as well as documentation for the starter codebase, and the overall application at the end of the project.

 ### Card wall

+We developed this project with an agile approach.

 Link to our Trello board:
 https://trello.com/b/WVKeI5oP